Originally posted January 2020, updated December 2021

 7. Purchase an Ornament Box or Bag

-If all that sounds like too much work, you can always buy a bag or box designed to store ornaments.
+If all that sounds like too much work, you can always buy a high-quality bag or box designed to store ornaments.
+While the initial investment may be higher, these options will last longer than handmade cardboard storage.
+Plus, it's worth investing in a durable organization solution when you have fragile holiday pieces.
 When using an ornament storage container, you still need to be careful when placing ornaments inside by wrapping them with tissue paper, felt scraps, or paper towels.

 When deciding on what ornament bag or box to purchase, look for these four things: